 About the Saint Paul Grand Round Project

-As part of the city's long-term commitment to enlivening public spaces, this project will increase vitality on our streets by fulfilling the vision set forth for the Saint Paul Grand Round more than 125 years ago by completing a bicycle and pedestrian loop that encircles the city.
+As part of the 8-80 Initiative, this project will increase activity and vitality on our streets and public spaces by continuing the vision set forth for the Saint Paul Grand Round over 125 years ago by completing a bicycle and pedestrian loop that encircles the city.

-The Saint Paul Grand Round is a visionary project to continue the development of approximately 30 miles of scenic parkways connecting neighborhoods across the entire city with off-street bicycle and pedestrian facilities.
+The Saint Paul Grand Round is a visionary project to develop 30 miles of parkway connecting neighborhoods across the entire city with scenic parkways and off-street bicycle and pedestrian paths.
 The Saint Paul Grand Round will increase walking and biking connections to local businesses, help calm traffic in residential neighborhoods, and connect neighborhoods across Saint Paul.
-It will be a citywide asset that will attract residents, employees and visitors of all ages for years to come.
+It will be a city-wide asset that will attract residents, employees, and visitors of all ages for years to come.

-The southern half of the Saint Paul Grand Round is already in place; completion of the northern half will increase connectivity, usefulness and accessibility for the city’s walking, biking, transportation, and recreation networks.
+The southern half of the Saint Paul Grand Round is already in place; completion of the northern half will offer a quantum leap in connectivity, usefulness and accessibility for the city’s walking, biking and transportation and recreation networks.
 This project will increase activity and vitality on our streets and public spaces by making them more accessible for a wider range of users.

-Planning for the northern half of the Grand Round system (from Burns Avenue in Dayton’s Bluff to Pelham Boulevard in Union Park, through Johnson Parkway, Wheelock Parkway and Pelham Boulevard) began in summer 2015, and the city is relying on participation and ideas from the community to inform this plan.
+Planning for the northern half of the Grand Round system (from Burns Avenue in Dayton’s Bluff to Pelham Boulevard in Union Park, through Johnson Parkway, Wheelock Parkway and Pelham Boulevard) will begin this summer - and we need your participation and ideas!

 Tour the Saint Paul Grand Round